rjkviegas/skills-workshops/week-4/databases_2/README.md

 # Databases 2

+Class Responsibility Collaborator cards are one approach to modelling a domain.
+See this [example](crc_example.md).

+## Learning objectives

 An exercise to learn three things:

 1. Explain how to use CRC cards to model a domain